gravitational/workshop/docker.md

 **Capabilities**

-Capabilitites provide enhanced permission checks on the running process, and can limit the interface configuration even for a root user for example (`CAP_NET_ADMIN`)
+Capabilitites provide enhanced permission checks on the running process, and can limit the interface configuration, even for a root user - for example (`CAP_NET_ADMIN`)

-Lots of additional low level detail [here](http://crosbymichael.com/creating-containers-part-1.html)
+You can find a lot of additional low level detail [here](http://crosbymichael.com/creating-containers-part-1.html).

 ## More container operations